GodMode-On/Tasks-from-different-sites/README.md

-# Tasks from diffrent sites
+# Tasks from different sites
 Solutions for tasks from sites like Check.io, Hackerrank.com, Codewars.com and others